The Clarence – Boutique bolthole linked to Dublin and rock ‘n roll royalty U2.

 - Address: 6-8 Wellington Quay, Dublin.

 - Nearest Metro/Subway: The Jervis stop for the Luas tram’s red line (east-west) is a 5-minute walk (0.2 mile).
 The closest stop for the north-south green line is at Trinity College, an 8-minute walk (0.4 mile).
-For westbound buses, use the bus stops on the south bank of the Liffey (0.1 mile, 2-minute walk); for eastbound buses, cross over to the north side (0.1 mile, 3-minute walk).
+For westbound buses, use the bus stops on the south bank of the Liffey (0.1 mile); for eastbound buses, cross over to the north side (0.1 mile).

 - Area: The Clarence is on the River Liffey in Temple Bar, Ireland’s picturesque nightlife district whose cobbled streets are packed with pubs, restaurants, and music venues.
 Just south of the hotel is Dublin Castle and the incredible Chester Beatty Library, across the Grattan Bridge is the Northside shopping area around Henry Street, and a short walk east is Trinity College and the famous shopping area around Grafton Street.